 Perhaps while studying in Australia, you’ve heard someone say at the beginning of a speech or a meeting, ‘we acknowledge the Traditional Owners of this land’.

-Australia has two Indigenous peoples.
-They are Aboriginal people and Torres Strait Islander people.
-Aboriginal Peoples inhabited the whole of Australia, and Torres Strait Islanders lived in the islands between Australia and Papua New Guinea.
+Aboriginal peoples and Torres Strait Islander peoples are the First Peoples of Australia.
+Aboriginal peoples inhabited the whole of Australia, and Torres Strait Islander peoples lived in the islands between Australia and Papua New Guinea.

 They also have many different languages